sophiagu/RLF/README.md

 # RLF

-All the custom environments lie under the folder `Environments`.
+All the custom environments lie under the folder `gym-rlf`.

 In the folder `Scripts`:
 - The file `run_mean_reversion.py` has some simple/classical agents implemented and is mainly used for testing the custom environment is working;